Backhaul (telecommunications)

-In a hierarchical telecommunications network, the backhaul portion of the network comprises the intermediate links between the core network, or backbone network, and the small subnetworks at the edge of the network.
+In a hierarchical telecommunications network, the backhaul portion of the network comprises the intermediate links between the core network, or backbone network, and the small subnetworks at the edge of the network (like for example private networks, LANs, etc.).

 The most common network type in which backhaul is implemented is a mobile network.
-A backhaul of a mobile network, also referred to as mobile-backhaul connects a cell site towards the core network.
+A backhaul of a mobile network, also referred to as a mobile-backhaul connects a cell site towards the core network.
 The two main methods of mobile backhaul implementations are fiber-based backhaul and wireless point-to-point backhaul.
 Other methods, such as copper-based wireline, satellite communications and point-to-multipoint wireless technologies are being phased out as capacity and latency requirements become higher in 4G and 5G networks.

 In both the technical and commercial definitions, backhaul generally refers to the side of the network that communicates with the global Internet, paid for at wholesale commercial access rates to or at an Internet exchange point or other core network access location.
 Sometimes middle mile networks exist between the customer's own LAN and those exchanges.
 This can be a local WAN connection.

 Cell phones communicating with a single cell tower constitute a local subnetwork; the connection between the cell tower and the rest of the world begins with a backhaul link to the core of the internet service provider's network (via a point of presence).
 A backhaul may include wired, fiber optic and wireless components.
 Wireless sections may include using microwave bands and mesh and edge network topologies that may use a high-capacity wireless channel to get packets to the microwave or fiber links.